Drew MacEwen: Career

 In 2018, MacEwen and two other Republican state legislators (Doug Ericksen and Brandon Vick) traveled to Cambodia to observe the undemocratic elections in the country, which were not free and fair.
 The election was held under Hun Sen's authoritarian regime, which has repressed the opposition as well as independent media.
 The visit raised concerns about whether the three lawmakers were being used to give a veneer of credibility to the sham elections, which were not observed by internationally recognized election monitors.
 Governor Jay Inslee wrote a letter to the legislators to express concern about the visit.
 After MacEwen and Vick met with the U.S. ambassador to Cambodia, both cut the trip short and returned to Washington.

 After the Cypress Island Atlantic salmon pen break, MacEwen co-sponsored legislation to ban the net-pen farming of Atlantic salmon in Washington, due to the risk that the escapes of the non-native species from salmon farms would cause environmental harm.
 The legislation had bipartisan support, and Governor Inslee, a Democrat, signed the legislation in 2018.
-In 2019, MacEwen was one of six Republicans in the state House to vote with Democrats to create long-term care benefit in the state funded by a 0.58% withholding tax.

 During the 2020 session, MacEwen was the Republicans' deputy floor leader.
 In May 2020, during the COVID-19 pandemic in Washington, MacEwen was one of four Republican state legislators who sued Inslee in federal court, contending that "the emergency has been contained" and that Inslee lacked the power to issue restrictions to slow the spread of the virus.
 The court rejected the challenge.

 MacEwen reportedly considered a bid for Governor of Washington in 2020.

-In the Washington State Senate in 2022 he defeated retiring moderate Democrat Tim Sheldon.
+In the Washington State Senate in 2022 he defeated Democrat Julianne Gale to replace retiring Democrat Tim Sheldon.
+In December 2023, MacEwen announced that he was running for U.S. house He was defeated by Democratic state Senator Emily Randall in the general election, receiving 43% of the vote.
+Despite his loss, MacEwen was the best-performing Republican candidate in Washington's 6th congressional district since 1980.